 - The Sphinx

-- New Grand Egyptian Museum (if opened) or further exploration of Giza complex
+- New Grand Egyptian Museum GEM (if opened)

-We spend most of the day visiting the 4th Dynasty pyramids of Giza.
+We spend the morning visiting the 4th Dynasty pyramids of Giza.
 These monumental structures, that have fascinated myriad visitors to Egypt most notably Alexander and Napoleon, were constructed for Khufu (Cheops: c.
 2589–2566 BC), Khafra (Chephren: c.
-2558 -2532 BC) and Menkaura (Mycerinus: c.
-2532 – 2503).
-The Great Pyramid (of Khufu) is the only one of the seven wonders of the ancient world that still survives.
+2558–2532 BC) and Menkaura (Mycerinus: c.
+2532– 2503).
+The Great Pyramid (of Khufu), which we shall enter, is the only one of the seven wonders of the ancient world that still survives.

-Day 5: Saturday 25 November, Giza – Cairo – Alexandria
+Day 5: Saturday 25 November, Cairo – Alexandria

 - Roman Theatre and Villa of the Birds (Kom el Dikka)